yusbel/MicroserviceRuntimeAspNetCore/README.md

         }
 ```

+# Runtime
+A microservice assembly is loaded and invoked by a service host runtime.
+The service host runtime do:
+* Set environment variables
+* Setup service dependecies in Azure like: registering the service in active directory, manage secret, key and policies in azure key vault, load configuration values from Azure App Configuration.
+* Verify service dependecies status.

+![alt_text][runtime]

+[runtime]: https://learningruntimestor.blob.core.windows.net/runtimedocumentation/RuntimeSample.png "Runtime activity diagram"

 ## Create employee activity diagram
 * Once an employee is create a new event EmployeeAdded is raised
 * PayRoll microservice is subscribed to EmployeeAdded queue